 - CPD accreditation.

-- Networking opportunities – via our drinks reception and App networking tool.
+- Networking opportunities – via our drinks reception and App networking too

-- Fixing the health and social care system.
+- Leading influencers in health and social care